Making your Christmas Decor Pet-Friendly

 Although it seems silly and rare, there is possibility that your dog or your cat may get tangled in the electric cords, because when it comes to Christmas decorating - there are several of these used.
 And if he chews on them, there will be a high risk of electrical shock.

-If you're using Christmas lights and/or a lot of extension cords, make sure that they are out of reach and are secured and off the floor.
+If you're using Christmas lights or extension cords, make sure that they are out of reach, are secured and off the floor.

 Yes, they add a different kind of Christmas-y vibe to your home and can be great gifts but some of these natural plants are actually extremely dangerous for our pets!